What Is a Doctorate Degree in Psychology?

 Costs & Program Length

-While each university’s Ph.D. in Psychology program is unique, most programs will require about six years, and many of them must be taken full-time.
-But given the rigorousness of Ph.D. programs, that should come as no surprise.
-Remember that the degree is designed to provide an in-depth understanding of psychology and the research that’s been done in the field to date, so this is not a quick degree option.
+While each university’s Ph.D. in Psychology program is unique, most programs will require about six years to complete, even as a full-time student.
+But given the rigorous nature of the Ph.D. process, that should come as no surprise.
+Remember that the degree is designed to provide an in-depth understanding of psychology and the research that’s been done in the field to date.

 Your individual interests and the particular school you choose will also play a part in determining how long it’ll take to complete your degree.
-Many universities offer several different Ph.D. in Psychology degrees that have variable timetables, even though they’re offered by the same institution.
+Some universities offer different paths to earning a Ph.D. in Psychology, with variable timetables for full-time and part-time students, and allowing for differences in research, field experience, and dissertation work.

-Typical Ph.D. in Psychology students will be able to complete their doctoral work in about six years, but it’s important to remember that many colleges and universities set maximum time limits as well, with some schools terminating enrollment if students haven’t finished their degrees in a set amount of time.
+The typical Ph.D. in Psychology student will be able to complete doctoral work in about six years, but it’s important to remember that many colleges and universities set maximum time limits as well, with some schools terminating enrollment if students haven’t finished their degrees in a set amount of time.
 This practice varies by school, as does the max limit, with some schools setting a seven-year limit and others extending beyond that.

-However, Ph.D. students are much more likely than lower-level students to secure teaching assistantships and have at least part of their tuition covered, with about 8 in 10 of advanced doctoral students at public institutions receiving a full tuition waiver.
-Research assistantships also are widely available for doctoral students, with about two-thirds of private doctoral students having their tuition fully covered.
+However, Ph.D. students are much more likely than lower-level students to secure teaching assistantships and have at least part of their tuition covered.
+Most advanced doctoral students at public institutions receive a full tuition waiver.
+Research assistantships also are available for select doctoral students, with some private university students having their tuition covered in full.

 PhD in Psychology Jobs